Mehul Choksi's lawyer appeals for CARICOM intervention in alleged ‘kidnapping’ | Law-Order

 ''The Secretary-General has been respectfully requested to speak out on this issue and a failure to do may reflect badly upon the CARICOM region as somewhere where the rule of law and due process applies,'' he said.

 The lawyer said that a request for a meeting with Secretary-General of CARICOM, Irwin Larocque, and a public statement from the regional organisation has been made.
-He noted that given that one of CARICOM’s missions is to ''create a community… where every citizen is secure and has the opportunity to realise his or her potential with guaranteed human rights and social justice'', the organisation is being urged to speak out and take action in regard to these “very worrying events”, which have drawn the world’s attention to the region.
-Meanwhile, Choksi faces illegal entry charges in Dominica and has been hospitalised since May 30.
-He faces legal proceedings as India seeks his extradition to face charges of fraud and money laundering related to the Punjab National Bank (PNB) fraud case.
+He noted that given that one of CARICOM's missions is to ''create a community where every citizen is secure and has the opportunity to realise his or her potential with guaranteed human rights and social justice'', the organisation is being urged to speak out and take action in regard to these very worrying events , which have drawn the world's attention to the region.
+Choksi, 62, who was arrested in Dominica is in judicial custody for illegal entry and is kept at Dominica China Friendship Hospital because of his poor health as his bail applications have been rejected by the courts there.
+Choksi and his nephew Nirav Modi have allegedly orchestrated biggest banking scandal of the country to the tune of Rs 13,500 crore and fled the country weeks before the scam came to light.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)